BM (percussion performance), Corpus Christi State University; MM (percussion performance), University of Akron

 Flores has appeared with numerous groups and artists including the Cleveland Jazz Orchestra, the Jack Shantz Jazz Unit, the Akron Symphony, the Ohio Chamber Orchestra, the Cleveland Ballet and Opera Orchestras, Cleveland Pops Orchestra, the Naples Philharmonic, the Symphony of Southwest Florida, the Florida Orchestra, Luciano Pavarotti, Aretha Franklin, Diane Shuur, Tony Bennett, Alex Acuña, Hal Linden, Mitzi Gaynor, Louie Bellson, Terry Gibbs, the Four Freshmen, Jiggs Whigham, Victor Mendoza, John Riley, Howard Johnson, Vernon Reid, John Faddis and Peter Erskine.

 Ricardo can be heard on recordings with performers such as Arturo Sandoval, Dan Wall, Kenny Anderson, Chip Stevens, the Jack Shantz Jazz Unit, the Cleveland Jazz Orchestra and Sinfornia da Camera.
-He is former President of the Illinois Chapter of The Percussive Arts Society and serves on the PAS Drum Set Committee.
+He is former President of the Illinois Chapter of The Percussive Arts Society, served on the PAS Drum Set Committee for 15 years and now is a member of the PAS World Percussion Committee.

 In the Percussion Division, students have the opportunity to study with both my colleague, William Moersch, and myself.
 This not only exposes them to two different teaching styles but also allows them to take advantage of our areas of specialization; hand drums and drum set in my case.
 I strive to give each student the means by which they can eventually teach themselves.
 I want them to learn how to think on their own, through honest assessment and specific questioning.
 I try to nurture each student's exploration and discovery of their unique musical voice.
 To this end, I do focus on rudimentary technical skills as needed, and prescribe exercises, Ètudes and pieces to expose students to the widest possible musical vocabulary.
 Because my background is diverse, and in percussion, there are so many different instruments to learn, I encourage all of my students to become familiar with as many different styles of music as possible.